Sri Lanka Pet Import Requirements

 Related: Read more about CITES

 Have a comment about importing a pet to Sri Lanka?
-Post it below and be published!
+Post it below and we will respond.
 You can also reach out by posting to our Blog, X (Twitter), Facebook, or Email or follow our activities on Instagram and TikTok.

 Current Information